Leonardou-lab/Videogame/TheCowardKing-GDD-Updated.md

 - “Ally” cards create an allied unit on the chosen tile.
 - “Trap” cards (Exile) create a trap effect on the chosen tile.
 - “Zone” cards (Peace Treaty, Royal Curse) create a zone effect.
-- `[NEW]` “Zone” cards named “Bomb” detonate immediately when placed, dealing AOE damage without leaving a permanent effect.
+- `[NEW]` The “Bomb” zone card detonates immediately when placed, dealing 100 AOE damage without leaving a permanent effect when cards are loaded from SQL.
+The offline fallback still uses an older 40-damage value.
 - Cards cannot be placed on occupied tiles or tiles with active effects.

 ### King Movement